-The purposes of the 2012 PROS Plan are:
+The purpose of the 2012 PROS Plan is:

-- To provide guidance regarding recreation facility needs in the County for the next 10 years - To recommend priorities for important natural and historic resources in the County that need to be preserved and interpreted - To provide the basis for park and recreation recommendations in area and park master plans - To guide priorities for park acquisition and development - To review policy and background information regarding local agricultural land preservation programs updates to the Plan have been required by the State approximately every six years.
-The PROS Plan supports the park and recreation goals and objectives contained in the County's 1993 General Plan Refinement - Goals and Objectives (APPENDIX 2).
+- To provide the basis for park and recreation recommendations in area and park master plans - To guide priorities for park acquisition, renovation and development - To provide guidance regarding recreation facility needs in the County for the next 10 years - To recommend priorities for important natural and historic resources in the County that need to be preserved and interpreted - To review policy and background information regarding local agricultural land preservation programs goals and objectives contained in the County's 1993 General Plan Refinement - Goals and Objectives (Appendix 1).
 It compares facility needs and resource conservation priorities for different areas of the County so that decision makers have the information necessary to establish priorities in an era of high competition for limited resources.
 It includes chapters on Recreation and Park Needs, Natural Resource Conservation, Historic/Cultural Resource Preservation and Agricultural Land Preservation.

-The PROS Plan serves as the County's Local Land Planning, Preservation and Recreation Plan (LPPRP).
-In order to keep pace with changing patterns of need,
+The PROS Plan provides input into the State's Land Planning, Preservation and Recreation Plan (LPPRP); it serves as the County's LPPRP.
+In order to keep pace with changing patterns of need, updates to the Plan have been required by the State approximately every six years.
+The PROS Plan supports the park and recreation